-The Gedong Project
+Gedong

 But suddenly it all came to a head, and I didn't even recognize it had happened.